zenbro/mirror.vim/README.md

 cd /opt/project2
 ```

 Third example a little bit complex.
-Lets assume that the `projects` directory
+Lets assume that the "*projects*" directory
-contains the following directories: `ProjectA`, `ProjectB`, `ProjectC`.
+contains the following directories: "*ProjectA*", "*ProjectB*", "*ProjectC*".
 Then the following project path and remote path
 ```yaml
   /home/user/work/projects/*: